preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/authentication-screens-users-bp/index.rst

 Create a new authentication screen
 **************************************
-To create a new screen, click the plus to the right of LAYOUTS and add a new for the new screen.
+To create a new screen, click the plus to the right of LAYOUTS and add a new name for the new screen.

 .. image:: authentications-screens-new-name.png